ShAw7ock/MPE-Multiagent-RL-Algos/README.md

 Acknowledgement
 ---------------
-I have been studying as a master student.
+* I have been studying as a master student.
 There may be some problems with my codes and understanding of the algorithms.<br>
+* Modifying the parameters of the neural networks seems to be a big problem, and I can assure that the `VDN` can achieve the same performance as the MADDPG did.
+QMIX and COMA require further modified<br>
-`Shariq Iqbal`'s [MADDPG-PyTorch Codes](https://github.com/shariqiqbal2810/maddpg-pytorch) and `starry-sky6688`'s [StarCraft Multi-Agent RL Codes](https://github.com/starry-sky6688/StarCraft) are used as references.Of course, OpenAI opening their codes of `MADDPG` and `Multi-agent Particle Environment` also gives a lot of help.Thanks for their contributions to the open source world.<br>
+* `Shariq Iqbal`'s [MADDPG-PyTorch Codes](https://github.com/shariqiqbal2810/maddpg-pytorch) and `starry-sky6688`'s [StarCraft Multi-Agent RL Codes](https://github.com/starry-sky6688/StarCraft) are used as references.Of course, OpenAI opening their codes of `MADDPG` and `Multi-agent Particle Environment` also gives a lot of help.Thanks for their contributions to the open source world.<br>

 ***Thanks for using `ShAw7ock`'s codes.***